netzpirat/haml-coffee/README.md

 ### `-u`/`--uglify` option

 By default all generated HTML tags are properly indented and looks nice to view.
-You can skip indention by providing the uglify option and save some bytes and have a minor increased rendering speed.
+You can skip indention by providing the uglify option and save some bytes and have increased rendering speed.

 ``` bash
 $ haml-coffee -i template.haml --uglify